 - 1 tsp Vanilla extract

-Preheat oven to 325 F. Line a 9" round baking pan with parchment paper and set aside.
+Preheat the oven to 325 F. Grease the bottom and sides of a 9" round baking pan with parchment paper and set aside.

 In a bowl of a standing mixer, beat the eggs on high speed for about 1 minute.

-Pour the batter into the cake pan spread and sprinkle evenly the toasted pecans.
+Pour the batter into the prepared pan, and sprinkle evenly the toasted pecans.

 Bake for 20-25 minutes.
-It will be ready when a toothpick comes out with crumbs from the center of the cake.
+It will be ready when a toothpick comes out with a few moist crumbs from the center of the cake.